klimbeta/klimbeta/docs/guide/Why/Value.md

 FYI: There is a thing called Beta

+Hey this exists what do you think you could use it for

 <!-- ---------------------------------------------------------------------------- -->
 ## Integrates

-- Integrates Routesetting knowledge into mainstream Climbing by repurposing routesetting's RICscale into BetaComp's [DifficultyScore](/reference/scoring/Difficulty/Overview).
+- Integrates Routesetting knowledge into mainstream Climbing by repurposing routesetting's RICscale into BetaComp's [DifficultyScore](/reference/Score/Difficulty/Overview).

 - Integrates the techniques used while training on a SprayWall into the current way that Climbers compete.
 BetaBattle and BetaComp both use SprayWall like a dancefloor.
 If Janja Garnbret uses SprayWalls to train then they're probably very useful.